 Historically, there have been various approaches that Manuka honey producers have used to convey the actual, or perceived, levels of bioactivity in the honey.
 Recently, the New Zealand Government, through its Ministry for Primary Industries (or MPI) stepped in to regulate the labeling of Manuka honey.
-As a result, there are now only two ways to properly label Manuka honey.
-Manuka honey should either be labeled with the actual MG test results (in mg/kg), or with a correlated rating on the UMF (Unique Manuka Factor) scale.
-The relationship between MG & UMF is as follows:
+As a result, there are now only two industry recognized ways to properly label Manuka honey.
+Manuka honey should either be labeled with the actual MG test results (in mg/kg), or with a correlated rating on the UMF (Unique Manuka Factor) scale (see note 1).
+The correlation between MG & UMF is as follows:

 The Kanuka tree, which is a closely related plant, grows on the North and the South Islands of New Zealand.
 Honey from Kanuka trees does not share the same anti-bacterial or anti-inflammatory properties with Manuka.
 As a closely related plant to Manuka, historically the pollen found in Kanuka honey was virtually indistinguishable from Manuka pollen.
 So, beekeepers, predominantly on the South Island where less Manuka grows, have cropped Kanuka honey and then labeled it as Manuka honey.
 In some cases there may be honest mistakes with regard to what floral source the bees have foraged to produce the honey.
 In other cases, beekeepers are intentionally trying to pass off Kanuka honey as Manuka honey.
 Within the industry, sellers (producers) and buyers (packagers/resellers) rely exclusively on MG test results.
 High MG honey (600-800 mg/kg) can command 3-4 times the price of low MG honey (100-150mg/kg).
 An entirely separate market exists for really low MG honey (below say 50mg/kg), where producers and packers trade on pollen content.
 A pollen content test includes viewing a sample of the honey under a microscope, counting the total number of pollen particles, and then classifying each particle by plant source.
 The ratio of pollen from Manuka/Kanuka (remember the lab can’t distinguish between theses two) to total pollen is taken as a representation of the purity of the honey.
 The science behind using pollen count to determine honey type is notoriously flawed.
 The most easily understandable problem with this testing is that the bees often work one floral type for nectar, and other floral types for pollen.
 But, armed with a pollen count test and the difficulty distinguishing Kanuka from Manuka pollen many companies feel justified in putting Manuka on the label.